sourcegraph/handbook/content/engineering/hiring/software-engineer-campaigns-full-stack-frontend.md

-# Software Engineer — Campaigns — Full Stack / Front End
+# Software Engineer — Campaigns — Full Stack / Frontend

 The Campaigns team is looking for an experienced engineer to help us build a new product that will define how our industry accomplishes large scale code changes.
 [Campaigns](https://docs.sourcegraph.com/campaigns) enable developers to make changes across many repositories and code hosts, using code.